 What type of rice is best for my baby?

 The inorganic arsenic content of rice varies depending on the type of rice and where it was grown (5).
-White basmati rice from California, India, and Pakistan, and sushi rice from the U.S., on average, have about half of the amount of arsenic compared to other types of rice (5).
+White basmati rice from California, India, and Pakistan, and sushi rice from the United States, on average, have about half of the amount of arsenic compared to other rice varieties (5).
 More specifically, white basmati rice from California is the lowest in arsenic, making it a top choice for the best rice to serve to your baby (5).

 All types of rice (except sushi and quick cooking) that indicate it came from Arkansas, Louisiana, or Texas or just from the U.S. tend to have the highest levels of inorganic arsenic (5).